-(The following license classifications are relevant to WA, NT, SA, Qld, ACT, Vic, and Tas.
-For information on NSW license classes, please contact NSW State Authority)
+(The following licence classifications are relevant to WA, NT, SA, Qld, ACT, Vic, and Tas.
+For information on NSW licence classes, please contact NSW State Authority)

 The classifications are: